case study

 "The idea that we can have a preferred tool that can work in almost every way we work has been really important.
 In the year plus that we've been using Socialive, most of the other video acquisition tools we use have become backup solutions for extreme exceptions.
 And I think that really alludes to how flexible Socialive has proven to be for us."

-Since switching to Socialive, Akamai has been able to better scale remote video production across its global enterprise — without sacrificing quality.
-Results include:
+Since switching to Socialive, Akamai has been able to scale up video production across its global enterprise — without sacrificing quality.
+With Socialive, Akamai has:

-More inclusive: Moving away from on-premises technology and embracing the cloud has enabled Akamai to include more of its people in the production process.
+• Featured more diverse voices: Moving away from on-premises technology and embracing the Cloud has enabled Akamai to include more of its people in the production process.
 “One of the things that's been really important, and maybe unanticipated, in how we're using Socialive is the ability to bring more people into the process.
 As a very diverse organization, it’s important we actually hear from diverse voices.
 But who got to be in the room and whose voice was represented used to be restricted to geography.
 In using Socialive, we've been able to hear from more voices and started to involve more people as collaborators and content creators both in front of and behind the camera,” Gerzina said.

 “Our content is being shaped by more collaborators who perhaps would have been excluded from the process a couple of years ago.
 And that's been really, really exciting for me as both a content creator and as a beneficiary of that content.”